Kartaverse/Kartaverse-Docs/README.md

 "Karta" is the Swedish word for map.
 With KartaVR you can stitch, composite, retouch, and remap any kind of panoramic video: from any projection to any projection.
 This provides the essential tools for 360VR, panoramic video stitching, depthmap, lightfield, and fulldome image editing workflows.

 Kartaverse makes it a breeze to accessibly and affordably create content for use with virtual reality HMDs (head mounted displays) and fulldome theatres by providing ready to go scripts, templates, plugins, and command-line tools that allow you to work efficiently with XR media.
 The toolset works inside of Blackmagic Design's powerful node based [Fusion Studio](https://www.blackmagicdesign.com/products/fusion) and [DaVinci Resolve Studio](https://www.blackmagicdesign.com/products/davinciresolve/) software.
+Note: Resolve (free) v19.1 is no longer supported.

 # Installation

 Kartaverse is a free open-source (GNU LGPL/GPL v3) toolset.
-It is distributed through the [Reactor package manager](https://kartaverse.github.io/Reactor-Docs/#/reactor) for Resolve/Fusion.
+It is distributed through the Reactor package manager for Resolve/Fusion.
 Install the Reactor package manager, and select the "Kartaverse" category on the left side of the Reactor GUI to access the tools.

 Kartaverse/KartaVR can be used on personal and commercial projects at no cost.
 It can be installed, for free, on an unlimited number of computers and render nodes via the Reactor Package Manager.
 You can even install Reactor + Kartaverse on a shared NAS storage volume to be used across a local area network.